 Timetable for the principles of the Paris Agreement

 The timetable envisaged that the rules governing the agreement should be concluded in 2018, two years before its launch.
 The drafting of these rules was crucial at the conference.

 In the context of COP25, the company is fully committed to a climate scenario aligned with a maximum increase in the global temperature of 1.5 ºC and to an appropriate framework for labour terms and a just transition in the decarbonisation process.
-Both commitments have been formalised with the group's adherence to two commitments promoted by organisations and governments directly involved in the UN Climate Action Summit, held in New York in September.
+Both goals have been formalised with the group's adherence to two commitments promoted by organisations and governments directly involved in the UN Climate Action Summit, held in New York in September 2019.

 THE IMPORTANCE OF THE COPs IN THE FIGHT AGAINST CLIMATE CHANGE

 Over the course of successive Conferences of the Parties — known as COP — new elements have been introduced into the international structure in the negotiations on climate change.
 These elements allow for specific challenges to be tackled such as mitigation and adaptation to climate change.